 Kurt Lewin describes democratic styles of education as joint and equal cooperation.
 Children are consciously involved in all decisions.
 They are allowed to express their opinions without fear of punishment, and can have a say in the daily routine and upcoming activities.
 However, the possibility of co-determination should be adapted to the age and personal maturity of the child.

 A democratic style of education has the advantage of facilitating the cooperation between parents and Promote children.
 In addition, children who have been brought up in a democratic way should develop a sense of responsibility at an early age.
-They learn to take personal responsibility and are able to find possible solutions to problems.
+They learn, Assume personal responsibility and are able to find possible solutions to problems.
 Educational methods based on democratic understanding help children to develop more self-esteem and Self-confidence to get.

 The French word laissez faire translates as "to let do".
 The term refers to an attitude of non-interference.
 According to Kurt Lewin, educators and pedagogical professionals have a rather passive role in laissez-faire education.
 Hardly any guidelines are given.
 The children only receive support when they specifically request help.

 Ensuring maximum freedom for the development and unfolding of the personality characterizes the laissez-faire style of education.
 Decisions are not commented on or evaluated.
 The tone is neutral to friendly.